aneeshdurg/graphflow-columnar-techniques/install.md

 > `storeCompressed` indicates if the forward and backward adjacency list should be compressed.
 This is beneficial for relationships where the forward or backword cardinality can alse be 0.

 ### Vertex file
 The first line is the header which specifies the vertex ID (strictly first) followed by property names with one of the valid datatype.
 Valid datatypes are `INT`, `DOUBLE`, `STRING` and `BOOLEAN`.
 Vertex id has a fixed type `NODE`.
 Each subsequent line is a vertex in graph data along with its properties or `NULL` value.
+Note that the delimeter must be `,`.

 Example file
 ```csv